ivnle/transformers-GAD/README.md

     f.write(gad_oracle_processor.oracle_trie.json())
 ```

 Saved ASAp tries can be reloaded from a previously saved JSON file and passed during the initialization of the`GrammarAlignedOracleLogitsProcessor`.
+The full example can be checked in `scripts/test_gad.py`.

 ```python
 from transformers_gad.oracle.oracle_trie import Trie